2013–14 Ukrainian First League: Relegated teams

 No teams were relegated from the 2012–13 Ukrainian Premier League.

-Originally Hoverla Uzhhorod and Metalurh Zaporizhya were to be relegated from the Ukrainian Premier League after finishing in 15th and 16th places.
+Originally Hoverla Uzhhorod and Metalurh Zaporizhzhia were to be relegated from the Ukrainian Premier League after finishing in 15th and 16th places.
 However, Kryvbas Kryvyi Rih failed attestation and their license was withdrawn by the Ukrainian Premier League.
 Number of clubs refused promotion leaving two vacant positions in the 2013–14 Ukrainian Premier League which were awarded to the relegating clubs.

 Team reduction

 The competition was reduced by two teams to sixteen at the PFL Conference on 26 June 2013.
 Krymteplytsia Molodizhne withdrew from the PFL after the previous season and Shakhtar Sverdlovsk bid for promotion was refused.

 Location map

 The following displays the location of teams.

 Stadiums

 The following stadiums are considered home grounds for the teams in the competition.